HusseinLezzaik/Startup/Ideas.md

 25. Make computers much faster for the things that can be automated, ie transform mechanical energy into digital energy. for example bash written to do things we describe in voice
 26. Search in videos and audio
 27. Make neural networks learn and inference at same time like human brains
+28. Audio generation of each person voice.
+Setup by recording your voice for 10min.
+Can be used on blogs, etc.

 ## Industry
 1. AI